Sonar-Demos/cpp-demo/README.md

 * A stylistic code smell
   [S5827](https://rules.sonarsource.com/cpp/RSPEC-5025/): `auto` should be used to avoid repetition of types.

-Additionally, we have a security hotspot on the `main` branch:
+Additionally, we have security hotspots on the `main` branch:

 * Security-sensitive functions, like `strcpy` or `sprintf`
   [S5801](https://rules.sonarsource.com/cpp/RSPEC-5801/): Using `strcpy` or `wcscpy` is security-sensitive.